alpa-projects/alpa/docs/install.rst

   python3 tests/test_install.py

-Using Alpa for PyTorch [Experimental]
+PyTorch Frontend [Experimental]
 -------------------------------------

+While Alpa is mainly designed for Jax, Alpa also provides an experimental PyTorch frontend.
 Alpa supports PyTorch models that meet the following requirements:

 1. No input-dependent control flow